CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 ![CBIcall architecture diagram](/img/architecture-diagram.png)

-_CBIcall resolves a validated YAML run into a concrete workflow engine and pipeline implementation._
+_CBIcall resolves a validated parameters YAML into a concrete workflow engine and pipeline implementation._

 ---